mech-lang/.github/profile/README.md

 Mech is currently in the **alpha** stage of development.
 This means that while some features work and are tested, programs are still likely to crash and produce incorrect results.
 There is a "happy path" that works well, but it's quite narrow.
 We've implemented many language features, but most are incomplete and some are not yet implemented at all.

-The project will hit the **beta** stage of development when all currently planned features have been implemented at least at as a prototype.
+The project will hit the **beta** stage of development when all currently planned features have been implemented at least as a prototype.
 The current target for this milestone is October 2022.

 See [ROADMAP.md](ROADMAP.md) for more.